InfoBar

 G) Will benefit from bottom heat

-H) No special treatment
+H) No special treatment required

-I) Prefers cool germination temps.
+I) Prefers cool germination temps

 Newsletter Subscription